xandereek/Spotify-Tools/README.md

     *   Choose whether to export from your playlists or your liked songs.
     *   If exporting from playlists, select the playlist you want to export.
     *   Choose the desired export format (TXT, JSON, or CSV).
-5. The exported file will be saved in the same directory as the script, named after the playlist (e.g., `My Awesome Playlist.txt`) or `liked songs.txt` for liked songs.
+5. The exported file will be saved in the `exports/` directory (which will be created if it doesn't exist), named after the playlist (e.g., `exports/My Awesome Playlist.txt`) or `exports/liked songs.txt` for liked songs.

 ## Planned Features